folutade/KnowThatYouAnointed/content/posts/the-party.md

   Until you follow His commandments, you gonna feel that way...*
   -"FEAR."

-* On Kendrick's fourth major label album, *Mr. Morale and the Big Steppers*, Kendrick seemed to depict himself as being—at least temporarily—distant from God and detached from his identity as a Christian while exploring alternative spiritual practices including praying to flowers and trees.
+* On Kendrick's fourth major label album, *Mr. Morale and the Big Steppers*, Kendrick seemed to depict himself as being—at least temporarily—distant from God and detached from his identity as a Christian while exploring alternative spiritual practices, including praying to flowers and trees.

   * *Yesterday, **I prayed to the flowers and trees**
   Gratification to the powers that be